magodu/boletux/README.md

-# Fortune Sailors
+# Boletux

 # Description

-A play to earn web game.
+A play to earn web gambling game.

 ## New features